fatfishdigital/Navigation/README.md

 craft.Navigation.render() lets you build a menu with pre-built static templates.
 This function takes two parameters, menu name "menu_name" and menu styling options.

 Menu style options contains arrays which have a 'div', 'ul', 'li', and 'a' element.
-Each element can have their own css class.
+Each element can have their own CSS class.

         {{craft.Navigation.render('menu_name',{  wrapperClass : 'navbar',
                                                    ulClass: 'navbar-nav',
                                                    listClass: 'nav-item',
                                                    linkClass: 'nav-link'})}}

-This plugin also lets you build menus using your own html and css, you can use it via twig macro.
+This plugin also lets you build menus using your own HTML and CSS, you can use it via Twig Macro.

 Inorder to achieve this you need to use **craft.Navigation.getRawNav(MenuName)**

-This will let you build your own html menu with twig macros.
+This will let you build your own html menu with Twig Macros.

 Sample custom menu: